Topics

 Keep in mind that some student group plans may have specified enrollment dates, usually in the fall or spring.
 In the case that you’re relying on your parent’s coverage and you turn 25 halfway through the school year, you might be without coverage until the following enrollment period.

-You should not opt out of your student health plan if:
+When should I not opt out of your student health plan?

 Am I covered if I go to school out of province?